 What they do: Even as paper checks have gone the way of the town circular, sending and accepting electronic payments can still be a hassle for everyone involved, whether because of delays, fees, or other issues.
 Zipmark aims to make sending and receiving digital payments as secure, transparent, and inexpensive as possible on both sides, starting at 50 cents per transaction.

-How it's changing fintech: Zipmark is only as strong as its merchant network, so look for it to invest much of its $3.5M in seed funding into courting new vendors.
+How it's changing fintech: Zipmark is only as strong as its merchant network, so look for it to court new vendors.
 Already in 2016, the company has unlocked Zipmark Embed with organization enrollment, making it easier for merchants to integrate the technology with existing infrastructure and bring us all closer to a cashless tomorrow.

 What they do: PayPerks is a web-based financial services firm focused specifically on low- to middle-income consumers.
 It offers financial management services to help them stay on track and sweepstakes to add a pinch of excitement.